oddlama/vane/README.md

 All configuration is handled in the plugin's `config.toml`

+### Permission management

+There are permissions players will need to perform certain actions, such as starting offline servers and joining servers in maintenance mode.

+#### Waterfall

+Permissions **must** be defined in the proxy's `config.yml`!
+External permissions plugins will **not** work.

+These permissions must be assigned to the player's **UUID**. *THIS IS IMPORTANT* and won't work with player names.

+#### Velocity

+Permissions can be handled by any external permissions plugin, such as [LuckPerms](https://luckperms.net).

 Check the config for additional settings to manage your servers.

 ## Building from source